-When waiting for your interview you may be offered a room and a seat while you wait for your interviewer.
-One great tip suggests that you should stand and greet the interviewer in a confident manner while meeting them at their level.
+When waiting for your interview, you may be offered a room and a seat while waiting for your interviewer.
+One great tip suggests that you should stand and greet the interviewer confidently while meeting them at their level.

 Otherwise, you risk your first impression of yourself fumbling to get up off a chair as they approach you from a standing position.